Candice Bergen: Early work

 Bergen made her screen debut playing a university student in the ensemble film The Group (1966), directed by Sidney Lumet, who knew Bergen's family.
-The film delicately touched on the subject of lesbianism.
-The film was a critical and financial success.

-After the film's success, Bergen left college to focus on her career.
+The film delicately touched on the subject of lesbianism and was a critical and financial success.
+Afterwards, Bergen left college to focus on her career.
 She played the role of Shirley Eckert, an assistant school teacher, in The Sand Pebbles (1966) with Steve McQueen.
-The movie was nominated for several Academy Awards and was a big financial success.
-It was made for 20th Century Fox.
+The movie, made for 20th Century Fox, was nominated for several Academy Awards and was a financial success.

-She guest starred on an episode of Coronet Blue, whose director Sam Wanamaker recommended her for a part in the comedy The Day the Fish Came Out (1967) directed by Michael Cacoyannis, distributed by Fox.
-The film was a box-office flop, but Fox nevertheless signed her to a long-term contract.
+She guest-starred on an episode of Coronet Blue, whose director Sam Wanamaker recommended her for the comedy The Day the Fish Came Out (1967), which was directed by Michael Cacoyannis and distributed by Fox.
+The film was a box-office flop; nevertheless, Fox signed her to a long-term contract.

 Films

 Bergen was announced for the role of Anne in Valley of the Dolls, but did not appear in the film.

 Bergen went to France to appear in Claude Lelouch's romantic drama Live for Life (1967) opposite Yves Montand, popular in France but not the US.

-In 1968, she played the leading female role in The Magus, a British mystery film for Fox starring Michael Caine and Anthony Quinn that was almost universally ridiculed on its release and was another major flop.
+In 1968, she played the leading female role in The Magus, a British mystery film for Fox starring Michael Caine and Anthony Quinn that was almost universally ridiculed and was another major flop.

-She was featured in a 1970 political satire, The Adventurers, based on a novel by Harold Robbins, playing a frustrated socialite.
+She played a frustrated socialite in a 1970 political satire, The Adventurers, based on a novel by Harold Robbins.
 Her salary was $200,000.
-The film received negative reviews, and while it did respectable business at the box office, it did not help her career.
+The film received negative reviews, and while it did respectably at the box office, it did not help her career.
 Bergen called it a "movie out of the 1940s."

-Bergen played the girlfriend of Elliott Gould in Getting Straight (1970), a counterculture movie which drew another spate of bad reviews, but was commercially profitable.
+Bergen played Elliott Gould's girlfriend in Getting Straight (1970), a counterculture movie which drew another spate of bad reviews but was commercially profitable.
 She said it took her career in "a new direction... my first experience with democratic, communal movie making."

-She also starred in the controversial Western Soldier Blue (1970), an overseas success but a failure in its homeland, perhaps because of its unflattering portrayal of the U.S. Cavalry.
+She also starred in the controversial Western Soldier Blue (1970), an overseas success but a failure in America.
 The film's European success led to Bergen's being voted by British exhibitors as the seventh-most popular star at the British box office in 1971.
-Bergen appeared with Oliver Reed in The Hunting Party (1971), a violent Western which drew terrible reviews and flopped at the box office.
+Bergen appeared with Oliver Reed and Gene Hackman in The Hunting Party (1971), a violent Western which drew terrible reviews and flopped.